brlol/RedeskyNew/README.md

 Configurations and scripts for custom builds or Liquid Bounce.
 Fully updated and bypassing.

 .js files are scripts.
 Other files are configurations.
-# Current Version: RedeskyNewV9
+# Current Version: RedeskyNewV10
-redeskynewv10 tmr, includes zoom scaffold
+Released
 # Changelog
-Updates in V9:
+Updates in V10:
-- Changed Scaffold from timer to sprint.
-(Will lagback if you have already flagged)
-- Added NoFall (will flag more than before)
+- Zoom scaffold (you need a speed potion)
+- Better ESP
-- Added NameProtect
+- Better Velocity
-- Optional: NoRotateSet (will break Scaffold occasionally)

 **Example:**
 https://www.youtube.com/watch?v=LCZTUI4X_dc